mkrishnan-codes/hacker-news/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Used server side rendering in a node server.

 App is deployed to heroku.
 [Live view here](https://hacker-news-gi.herokuapp.com/)

+*Note - When an app on Heroku has only one web dyno and that dyno doesn't receive any traffic in 1 hour, the dyno goes to sleep, as a result initial wakeup of app will be [little slow](https://blog.heroku.com/app_sleeping_on_heroku)*

 [View deployments](https://github.com/mkrishnan-codes/hacker-news/deployments)